-Dara Fuller made a motion to approve the collection of the new student level E1560 STEM-INDICATOR-CODE data element for the 2015-2016 (and subsequent) school years.
+The ITF Committee made a recommendation to approve the collection of the new student level E1560 STEM-INDICATOR-CODE data element for the 2015-2016 (and subsequent) school years.
 The recommendation to approve applies to both the Legacy and TSDS PEIMS implementation proposals.
-Patty Streat seconded the motion and the motion passed unanimously.